The new Ghostbusters: Afterlife trailer teases a spooky cast reunion

 Of course, trailers can be misleading, so it's difficult to gauge if Ghostbusters: Afterlife will be the sure-fire hit that Sony and Ghostbusters diehards will hope it is.

+The return of the film's original cast, though, should help Afterlife's box office chances.
+Bill Murray, Dan Ackroyd, Ernie Hudson, Sigourney Weaver and Annie Potts are all reprising their roles from the first two movies, which will go a long way to enticing older Ghostbusters fans to watch Afterlife.

+Yes, that group (alongside Ivan Reitman) made appearances in the 2016 movie, too, but those were largely cameos and nods to the films that came before.
+Afterlife will see Murray and company portray the same characters as they did in the 1984 and 1989 movies, which provides some much needed continuity between Afterlife and its predecessors.

-However, given that it's a direct continuation of the first two movies, members of the original cast are due to return, and the film's tone and aesthetic thus far, Afterlife could be the movie that finally revitalizes the Ghostbusters series.
+Combine that with Afterlife being a direct continuation of the first two movies, and a tone and aesthetic that's in keeping with Ghostbusters I and II, and Afterlife could be the movie that finally revitalizes the Ghostbusters series.
 It's been a long time coming if it does.

 Ghostbusters: Afterlife is set to be released exclusively in theaters on November 11 in the US and November 12 in the UK.